 Exactly who does Justice Ginsburg think is a “population we don’t want too many of?”
 Shouldn’t she be required to give a full explanation of this despicable phrase?

 Thirty-three years ago, Republican Ag Secretary Earl Butz told a dirty joke that ridiculed black Americans.
-He was forced to resign --and perhaps should have been.
+He was forced to resign -- and perhaps should have been.
 Twenty-five years ago Republican Interior Secretary James Watt described his advisory board as “a black, a woman, two Jews and a cripple.”
-Watt was forced to resign -- and purpose should have been.
+Watt was forced to resign --

 Then, Republicans joined the chorus of denunciations.